Multiplexion

 Test specifications

-Detection of contaminations is done with specific primer sequences in a multiplex PCR targeting viral, bacterial and cellular genome regions, respectively, and subsequent hybridisation using specific oligonucleotide probes (licensed from the DKFZ, patent pending).
-McCT detects even low levels of contamination before they become more widespread (detection limits).
+Detection of contaminations is done with specific primer sequences in a multiplex PCR targeting viral, bacterial and cellular genome regions, respectively, and subsequent hybridisation using specific oligonucleotide probes (licensed from the DKFZ, patent granted WO 2009/109611).
+Even low levels of contamination are detected before they become more widespread.
 An internal DNA quality control as well as several positive and negative PCR controls are warranting a service at highest standards.

 To be done by the user